pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

                 IF the prior backup label does not exist in BackupResultList THEN
                     fileName = prepend the prior backup label to the file name and add the compression extension if any FI
                 ELSE
+                    IF there were files were checked in the prior backup  (totalFileVerify != 0) THEN
+                        IF the file is in the prior backup invalid file list THEN
+                            add file to invalid file list for this backup result set the backup result to invalid
+                        ELSE
+                            do nothing (skip checking the file - assume it is valid) FI
+                    ELSE
+                        fileName = prepend the prior backup label to the file name and add the compression extension if any FI
+                FI
+            ELSE
                 fileName = prepend the label of the backup to the file name and add the compression extension if any